M66B/FairEmail/FAQ.md

 * Did you know that you can long press the message move button to move across accounts? (since version 1.1702)
 * Did you know that you can long press the folder name in the message header when viewing a conversation to navigate to the folder? (since version 1.1720)
 * Did you know that you can long press the add contact button in the message composer to insert a contact group? (since version 1.1721)
+* Did you know that you can long press the image action to show the image dialog, even if it was disabled? (since version 1.1772)

 <br />